Game based learning & schools platform for Relationships Education.

 The challenge

-When we asked, young people told us emphatically that they wanted a fun and engaging role playing game to help them navigate the complexities of relationships and to help build their confidence.
+Our UX team co-designed every aspect of the game in partnership with neurodiverseyoung people, their schools and caregivers.
+When we asked, young people told us emphatically that they wanted a fun and engaging role-playing game.
+We co-designed the characters, stories, gameplay and visual design.
+The game would help them navigate the complexities of relationships and to help build their confidence.

 Narrative game progression, themes and levels